Become a Travel Writer For GoNOMAD! Read our Writers Guidelines

 TIP!
-Read the stories and our writer’s guidelines we have up on the site, and format your story the same way.
+Read the stories and our writer’s guidelines we have up on the website and format your story the same way.
 We like short paragraphs, subheads between every few paragraphs, and photos with detailed captions.

 We are NOT LOOKING for guest posts.
 We aren’t interested in short ‘listicle’ articles.
-Contact us if you are looking for a way to promote your blog or website.
+Contact us if you are looking for a way to promote your blog, website, or travel business.

 And the list is long, so bear with us if it takes a while to see your story published.

-We also encourage you to be creative: Send us a sound clip (mp3) and a photo to go with it; send us a photo gallery and travelogue about an exciting trip; shoot a two-minute video that we can place next to your story, develop a new theme about our kind of travel.
+We also encourage you to be creative: send us a photo gallery and travelogue about an exciting trip; shoot a short video that we can place next to your story, develop a new theme about our kind of travel.
 We also use audio clips, podcast-style commentary to go with the story.

 TIP!
-Subscribe to GoNOMAD’s monthly newsletter (see bottom of this page) to keep up with what we’re publishing and so you’ll know what we’re all about.
+Subscribe to GoNOMAD’s monthly newsletter to keep up with what we’re publishing and so you’ll know what we’re all about.

 GoNOMAD CURRENTLY ACCEPTS FREELANCE ARTICLES FOR OUR FEATURES DEPARTMENTS